tschuelia/difficulty-prediction-training-data/README.md

 # Difficulty Prediction Training Data Pipeline
-This pipeline generates training data for predicting the difficulty of molecular datasets.
+This pipeline generates training data for predicting the difficulty of phylogenetic data.
-The goal is to predict the difficulty of a dataset in order to improve the runtime and ressource usage of phylogenetic inference.
+The goal is to predict the difficulty of a dataset in order to improve the runtime and resource usage of phylogenetic inference.
+This pipeline is used to generate the training data for [Pythia](https://github.com/tschuelia/PyPythia).
+For details on Pythia, see the linked repository or the preprint publication below.

 ### Requirements
 1. Setup the conda environment: